-- (a) The Company's authorized capital were all NT\$3,000,000 thousand as of September 30, 2023, December 31, 2022 and September 30, 2022; while the issued capital were all NT\$1,986,189 thousand.
-The Company has authorized capital were all 300,000 thousand shares. and were all issued 198,619 thousand common shares, each at a par value of NT\$10, entitled to voting rights and to the receipt of distributed dividends.
+- (a) The Company's authorized capital were both NT\$3,000,000 thousand as of December 31, 2023 and December 31, 2022; while the issued capital were all NT\$1,986,189 thousand.
+The Company has authorized capital were all 300,000 thousand shares, and were all issued 198,619 thousand common shares, each at a par value of NT\$10, entitled to voting rights and to the receipt of distributed dividends.
 All of the shares are common stock. - (b) On June 16, 2009, in the meeting of shareholders, a resolution to issue 12,861 thousand private shares with the same rights and obligations as ordinary shares was passed.
 However, the Company could not achieve the earnings criteria, so the private shares still have not be transferred for public trading. - (c) The Company was authorized to issue employee share option.
 Each unit entitles an optionee to subscribe for 1,000 shares of the Company's common shares.
 Please refer to Note 6.
-(13) for more details on above-mentioned share-based payment transactions.
+(15) for more details on above-mentioned share-based payment transactions.